huggingface/transformers/examples/research_projects/xls_r/README.md

 to login.
 It is recommend to login with your personal access token that can be found under your hugging face profile (icon in the top right corner on [hf.co](http://hf.co/), then Settings -> Access Tokens -> User Access Tokens -> New Token (if haven't generated one already)

 You can then copy paste this token to login locally.

+2. Create your model repository

-Next, make sure that git-lfs is correctly installed.
-Run:
+First, let's make sure that `git-lfs` is correctly installed.
+To so, simply run:

 ```bash
 git-lfs -v